Student Lifestyle Agreement and Community Expectations

 Community Policies: This section includes an informative list of the policies that are important for students to understand and abide by.
 These include elements such as: Anti-Discrimination and Anti-Harassment Policy, Bias-Related Incidents and Hate Crimes, Substance Use and Abuse, Sexual Purity, the Discernment Policy, and various safety and security issues.

 Communications Statement: This addresses the expectations for students regarding communication from the University in several areas.

 Frequently Asked Questions: This section outlines several frequently asked questions about the policies, guidelines and expectations for students.

 Residence Life – Housing: In addition to the policies listed above, students living in campus housing can find helpful information and guidelines they are responsible to abide by within their residential living and learning experience.

-The university competes in a broad-based program.
-To see a listing of all sports available at GFU and the season schedules please visit: athletics.georgefox.edu
+To see a listing of all sports available at George Fox and the season schedules, please visit athletics.georgefox.edu